-The library is not obligated to open its discovery system to user-generated content.
-A publicly funded library can choose by policy or practice to do so, and limit the contributions of user-generated content to a defined class of users or limit the subject matter of user-generated content, as long as the distinctions drawn are viewpoint neutral and reasonable in light of the mission and purpose of the library.
-For example, the library could require that users contributing content to the library’s discovery system possess a valid library card or an online account with the library or limit the subject of their reviews to resources they have used.
+Libraries are not obligated to open discovery systems to user-generated content.
+A publicly funded library can limit user-generated content to a defined class of users or limit the subject matter of user-generated content as long as any restrictions do not pertain to the views, beliefs, or affiliations of the user.2 For example, the library could require that users contributing content to the library’s discovery system possess a valid library card or an online account with the library.

 If a publicly funded library does choose to allow users to contribute content to the library’s discovery system, the commenting system may be considered a limited public forum.
 Libraries that allow users to contribute content should adopt policies that define the time, place, and manner in which the user contributes the content to the library’s discovery system.
 Any restrictions must be reasonable and cannot be based upon the beliefs or affiliations of the user or the views expressed in the user-generated content.3 Policies should be regularly reviewed with legal counsel, shared with staff, and made available to the public in all of the commonly used languages within the community served.

 Libraries should safeguard the privacy of users who contribute content to library discovery systems and should review—and encourage users to review—the user-data-collection policies of any third-party providers involved in managing or storing the user-generated content.
 User consent should be obtained before any personal data is collected and shared with third-party providers, and libraries should protect all library-use data collected from library users.4